-You go out of their way to not overstep any emotional boundaries that might upset the other person.
+They go out of their way to not overstep any emotional boundaries that might upset the other person.
 You speak humbly of yourself in order to not provoke the listener with arrogance and you show that you respect the personal spheres of the other person.

 It’s a system of give and take that serves to create a harmonious relationship between everyone.
 And surprisingly – from a German point of view – that actually works, most of the time.
-You hardly see any real fighting between Japanese people, sometimes mock fights between friends, sometimes a careful expression of unhappiness that is usually responded to with an apology.
+You hardly see any real fighting between Japanese people, sometimes mock fights between friends, sometimes a careful expression of unhappiness that is usually responded to with an immediate apology.

 2. You can be happy with only the simple things in life